Amilcar-Paco/city-explorer/README.md

 ## Project Status

-Due to time constraints, not all requirements have been fully implemented in this repository.
+Due to time constraints, not all requirements have been fully implemented in this repository (Map Integration).
 However, the application is functional, and additional features can be explored in a live coding session.

 ## API Routes